Defense Contractor Fraud Charges Are Rising: What a Recent Government Contract Fraud Case Reveals About Federal Prosecutions

 Government Contractors’ Penalty for False Claims Act Violation: Navigating Government Investigations and Understanding the Impacts of Civil and Criminal Liability Government contractors play a crucial role in the provision of goods and services to federal agencies.
 However, with the privilege of working with the government comes the responsibility to uphold… Read more »

-Comprehensive Guide to Trade Agreements Act (TAA Certified) Compliance: Ensuring TAA Compliance for Government Contracts Theodore P. Watson.
-In the world of government contracting, Trade Agreements Act (TAA) compliance is of utmost importance.
-Understanding the requirements, implications, and potential penalties of TAA non-compliance is crucial for businesses seeking to participate… Read more »
+Theodore P. Watson.
+In the world of government contracting, Trade Agreements Act TAA compliance is of utmost importance.
+Understanding the requirements, implications, and potential penalties of TAA non-compliance is crucial for businesses seeking to participate in government contracts.
+Recent high-value settlements have highlighted the significant liability that medical device manufacturers… Read more »